Dependable Fishing Rods

 Another rod that is a bargain for the price and has the same level of strength is the Berkley Lightning Rod.
 It has received a lot of attention lately due to an upgrade which is footed titanium guides and this rod is made entirely of graphite.
 It is lightweight and sensitive, but not as durable as the Ugly Stick.

 Cabela’s Whuppin’ Stik has a 7′ fishing rod in this category and is completely fiberglass.
 I believe it works like the Ugly Stik and the price is lower.
 This makes it strong but overall it is a bit heavier and less sensitive rod because it is made in two pieces.A rod make in one piece is much more sensitive then a two piece rod (I have both).

-Remember, a rod make in one piece is much more sensitive then a two piece rod.
 Ninety-Two percent of customers polled stated they would recommend this rod to a friend.
-Great rod.

 Eagle Claw is well known for their hooks and tackle.
-You must check out their Water Eagle Rod.
+You must check out their Eagle Claw Water Rod.
 It is strong enough to land a large catfish and you can fish the large rivers with this rod.
 It is a strong rod and very durable and well worth owning.

-I want to mention that you should take a peak at the "x-treme guide system," which are designed to increase strength, and hook potential - which means less fish will get away.
+I want to mention that you should take a peek at the “x-treme guide system,” which are designed to increase strength, and hook potential – which means less fish will get away.
 This rod is make of high performance graphite and a high grade cork handle.
 This is designed so you can FEEL EVERY NIBBLE and has the strength to pull in a large fish.
 Gotta love it.

 BEST OF BOTH WORLDS FISHING RODS